1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 There are *two* z-offsets you need to set:

 - the probe's z-offset and
-- the z-offset in relation to the z-endstop (which is the z-offset you already know from setting at the the stock firmware).
+- the z-offset in relation to the z-endstop, which is the z-offset you already know from setting at the the stock firmware and which comes into account when printing the initial layer.

 For doing so, you have to execute two different commands while you're proceeding the [configuration checks](https://www.klipper3d.org/Config_checks.html):